lfontanills/lfontanills.github.io/index.markdown

 [How cyclists use Divvy differently](https://rpubs.com/lfontanills/bikeshare)

-* Exploratory data analysis with R, A/B analysis with R
+* Exploratory data analysis with R

 ***